Seneral/UndoPro/README.md

 [Forum Thread](http://forum.unity3d.com/threads/wip-open-source-undopro-command-pattern-undo-integration.406131)

+# Install
+Depending on how you want to use UndoPro / distribute your tool, you have several options.
+1. Unity Package Manager (recommended)
+  Go to Unity Package Manager, add by git url, and enter: https://github.com/Seneral/UndoPro.git#release-pkg Alternatively, choose a specific version: https://github.com/Seneral/UndoPro.git#v1.0.0-lts Or download from release-pkg branch and install from disk on earlier unity versions If you distribute your tool based on UndoPro your users would have to manually install UndoPro first, then your tool But this option is the most compatible with other tools using UndoPro and also can automatically update
+2. Install and distribute UndoPro separately
+  Second best options, don't modify UndoPro and you'll be able to distribute it fine as long as all involved tools keep the GUIDs intact
+  But you'll run into problems when Unity breaks UndoPro and a hot fix is needed to make it work,
+    but you or other tools still distribute older UndoPro versions alongside your tool
+3. Embed UndoPro into your project
+  Absolutely make sure to change all GUIDs, and wrap all UndoPro code into separate namespaces,
+    and also modify the assembly definitions, else it will conflict with other tools.
+  Not recommended, as you will solely be responsible for making sure the UndoPro version you distribute is up to date.
+  Only do this if you absolutely need a specific version of UndoPro or you want to modify it before using it in your tool.

 ## Features
 - Extended Callbacks for Undo: Seperate Undo/Redo with record names, OnAddUndoRecord, ...
 - API for creating command-based undo records